aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/quickstart/_index.md

  All of the above SDKs are hosted on [GitHub](https://github.com/aspose-cells-cloud/).
 Each repository contains a wide range of code examples to illustrate its usage.

+{{% alert style="warning" %}}

+⚠️ **Deprecation Notice**: Perl and Ruby SDKs are archived and no longer actively maintained.
+For new projects, use Aspose.Cells Cloud REST API directly or adopt our actively maintained SDKs (Python, Java, C#, Go, Node.js).
+See the [SDK Status Dashboard](https://github.com/aspose-cells-cloud/) for activity updates.

+{{% /alert %}}

 ## Check the Developer Documentation and Code Examples

 Now your account is fully configured and the developer environment is installed.
 You can start writing code with the chosen SDK.
-Please refer to the [Developer Guide](https://docs.aspose.cloud/cells/developer-guide/) for information on using the Cloud API easily.
+Please refer to the [Aspose.Cells Developer Guide: Cloud API Authentication & Workflow](https://docs.aspose.cloud/cells/developer-guide/) for information on using the Cloud API easily.

 e.g. Convert a Workbook to other formats.